Module: 4.6.1 Social-Emotional Learning and Enhancing Quality

-This session will introduce participants to social-emotional and character skills and their relationship to the California Quality Standards for Expanded Learning Programs.
-Participants will be able to articulate what social-emotional and character skills look like in youth and the California Quality Standards for Expanded Learning Programs that contribute to the skill development in youth.
+This session will introduce participants to social-emotional skills and their relationship to the California Quality Standards for Expanded Learning Programs.
+Participants will be able to articulate what social-emotional skills look like in youth and the California Quality Standards for Expanded Learning Programs that contribute to the skill development in youth.

 In this training participants will:

-- Strengthen understanding of social-emotional and character skills that out-of-school time and expanded learning programs support.
+- Strengthen understanding of social-emotional skills that out-of-school time and expanded learning programs support.

-- Articulate what social-emotional and character skills look like in youth.
+- Articulate what social-emotional skills look like in youth.

-- Identify the connection between quality standards and social-emotional and character skills.
+- Identify the connection between quality standards and social-emotional skills.

 Social-Emotional Learning and Character Skills in Out-of-School Time Programs

-Participants will have an opportunity to learn about the six social-emotional and character skills identified by the Expanded Learning 360/365 initiative that contribute to and that are interdependent with improved academic and well-being outcomes.
+Participants will have an opportunity to learn about the six social-emotional skills identified by the Expanded Learning 360/365 initiative that contribute to and that are interdependent with improved academic and well-being outcomes.

 Skills in Action

-Participants will explore the six social-emotional and character skills in more depth by identifying what a young person may say or do if they possessed the skill.
+Participants will explore the six social-emotional skills in more depth by identifying what a young person may say or do if they possessed the skill.

 Quality Standards, Social-Emotional Learning and Character Skills